News & Publications

 Doorways at Pueblo Bonito, Chaco Canyon, New Mexico, USA.
 Photo © Jean Williamson

-New Photo for Jean's Marking the Months Gallery
+New Photos for Jean's Marking the Months Gallery

-A new image added to Jean's cards celebrating the twelve months of the year.
-All available from her online Etsy shop, and locally in Dimensions, Upper Bangor, the Caban, Brynrefail, Dru yoga centre, Snowdonia, and, for USA customers, a selection at The Green Lion Gallery, Bath, Maine.
+Jean has added seven new images to her gallery celebrating the twelve months of the year.
+All available from her online Etsy shop, locally in Dimensions, Upper Bangor and Caban, Brynrefail, and, for USA customers only, a selection at The Green Lion Gallery, Bath, Maine.

 For many years, and under very difficult circumstances, Georgina Herrmann OBE, FBA, has been studying, cataloguing and publishing the thousands of carved ivories discovered at the Assyrian capital of Kalhu, modern Nimrud in northern Iraq.
 Georgina has now brought all of her scholarship together in a beautiful book published by Thames & Hudson to reveal the remarkable story of the ivories to a wider audience.
 Ancient Ivory: Masterpieces of the Assyrian Empire combines archaeology, art history, adventure and romance.
 Accumulated in the early first millennium BC by gift, tribute and plunder, the ivories lay forgotten under the accretions of time after the destruction of Kalhu by the Medes and Persians.
 First redisovered in Victorian times by Austen Henry Layard, the extent of the collection was revealed by Max Mallowan who, with his wife Agatha Christie, excavated at Nimrud in 1949-51.
 Subsequent research by various organizations including the British Museum and the British School of Archaeology in Iraq, added to this important and breathtaking cache of ancient ivory.
 Mick was one of the photographers on the Nimrud Ivories Project, and some of his work features on the cover and inside this handsome book.